 There is no public transportation to the trailhead so you’ll have to drive yourself.
 However, there may be hiker shuttle companies operating in the area – call the Wilderness Information Center to ask.
 Travel time to the trailhead is time consuming: about 6.5 hours from Vancouver or about 4.5 hours from Seattle both of which involve a trip on a Washington State ferry.

-Given the driving distance to the trailhead, and the necessity of picking up permits in person beforehand, you may want to car camp the night before you start the trail.
+Given the driving distance to the trailhead, and the necessity of picking up permits in person beforehand, you may want to stay in the area the night before you start the trail.
 If you plan to stay in a hotel or AirBnB, look for one in Port Angeles.
 There isn’t much lodging between Port Angeles and the trailhead.

 Ozette Loop Trail Itineraries